That path came through an apprenticeship opportunity

 Apprenticeships

-Independent Housing is a powerful example of how inclusive recruitment practices and
+Sapphire Independent Housing is a powerful example of how inclusive recruitment

-supportive workplace cultures can unlock potential in individuals who might otherwise
+practices and supportive workplace cultures can unlock potential in individuals who

 Looking Ahead

-with my values.
+aligns with my values.
 I can see myself staying here long-term.
-If not, I want to continue
+If not, I want to